Venu-Koka-Dev/python-reference/git-reference.md

 (Optional) If you want to bypass staging and directly commit all changes, you can use:
 $ git commit -am "Your commit message"

+10. To check the status of the git repo
+$ git status

+11.